1966 in the Vietnam War: October

-President Johnson met with the leaders of Australia, New Zealand, the Philippines, South Korea, South Vietnam and Thailand in Manila, Philippines.
+President Johnson met with the leaders of Australia, New Zealand, the Philippines, South Korea, South Vietnam and Thailand at the Manila Summit Conference in the Philippines.
 The leaders offered an American troop withdrawal from South Vietnam in six months contingent upon a North Vietnamese withdrawal of its troops and support for the VC.
 North Vietnam's Prime Minister Pham Van Dong, responded, "Never Munich again, in whatever form," and pledged that his nation "will fight until final victory against the U.S. imperialists."